sanger-cellular-informatics/Targeton-Designer/README.md

 docker build --no-cache -t <docker_image_name> .
 ```

-Note: Remember to be in the project root directory.
+**Note**: Remember to be in the project root directory.
 Dot (`.`) in above docker command represents current working directory, that is where your `Dockerfile` resides.
 Or you could use `-f` to specify path to Dockerfile.

 ##### Step 2: Create a local volume

-Create a local `volume` directory for data generated inside a Docker container so we can have a persistent data container from which we can copy the data from the container to our local(host) machine.
+Create a local `volume` directory for data generated inside a Docker container so we can have a persistent data container from which we can copy the data from the container to our local (host) machine.
 To create the `volume`, follow the command below.
 Remember create the local volume directory in the project root directory while creating the `volume`. :

 ```sh
 mkdir <preferred_local_volume_name>